SGX Nifty indicates a positive start for Sensex, Nifty

 The rising number of Covid-19 and Omicron cases in India and the world will dictate the course of the stock market this year, say experts.

-On Tuesday, the Indian equity market closed in the green for the third consecutive session ahead of the Q3 earnings season.
-Sensex ended 221 points higher at 60,616 and Nifty rose 52 points to 18,055.
-HCL Tech, HDFC and Tech Mahindra were the top Sensex gainers, rising up to 4.30%.
-Tata Steel, Bajaj Finance, ITC, Asian Paints and Kotak Bank and Dr Reddy's were among the top Sensex losers, falling up to 3.32%.
+On Wednesday, the Indian equity market closed in the green for the fourth consecutive session ahead of the Q3 earnings season.
+Sensex rose 533 points to 61,150 and Nifty ended 156 points higher at 18,212.
+M&M, Bharti Airtel and RIL were the top Sensex gainers, rising up to 4.68%.

+TCS, Titan, HDFC Bank, Tech Mahindra, and Wipro were among the top Sensex losers, falling up to 1.50%.

-Foreign institutional investors (FIIs) bought shares worth Rs 111.91 crore on January 11, and domestic institutional investors (DIIs) lapped up shares worth Rs 481 crore, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) sold shares worth Rs 1,001 crore on January 12, and domestic institutional investors (DIIs) lapped up shares worth Rs 1,332 crore, as per provisional data available on NSE.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today